 PUBLICATION FEES AND SUBSCRIPTION RATES

 The journal currently charges the sum of Thirty Thousand Naira (or One Hundred and Twenty US Dollar, postage inclusive) as publication fees payable after the acceptance of the manuscript by the journal.
+No fee is charged as processing or submission fee.
 When the number of formatted pages exceeds ten (10) as shown on the Galley Proof, additional Five Thousand Naira (or Fifty US Dollar) shall be charged for every next five pages.
 The journal provides free access to articles published online under its open access publishing policy.
 The subscription rates per volume are as follows: NGN6500 and USD550 for institutions within and outside Nigeria respectively as well as NGN3000 and USD450 for individuals within and outside Nigeria respectively.
-The Editor-in-Chief should be contacted at firstname.lastname@example.org for the details of the methods of payment.
+The Editor-in-Chief should be contacted at email@example.com for the details of the methods of payment.

 The articles and other materials published in the Annals of Health Research are protected by the Nigerian Copyright laws.
 The journal owns the copyright over every article, scientific and intellectual materials published in it.
 However, the journal grants all authors, users and researchers access to the materials published in the journal with the permission to copy, use and distribute the materials contained therein only for academic, scientific and non-commercial purposes.